-Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by the Official Solicitor, and acting for local authorities.
-She accepts instructions across the spectrum of the court’s jurisdiction, including in section 21A challenges, matters of personal welfare, and property and affairs.
+Gemma practises in the Court of Protection, regularly appearing on behalf of P instructed by litigation friends, including the Official Solicitor, family members, local authorities, and Clinical Commissioning Groups.
+She also has experience of representing in mediation during Court of Protection proceedings, and is training as a mediator.

 Gemma has worked with a number of senior members of the CoP team on complex matters, including Ulele Burnham, Sophy Miles, Oliver Lewis, and Aswini Weereratne QC.

 In collaboration with Aswini Weereratne QC and Sophy Miles, Gemma has contributed to forthcoming book chapters on the Court of Protection and issues involving capacity, and consent for adults lacking capacity.